JonJagger/cyber-dojo/readme.txt

 =========================
 The rails code does NOT use a database.
-Instead each kata lives in a git-like directory structure based on the first 10 characters of a uuidgen.
+Instead each kata lives in a git-like directory structure based on its 10 character id.
 For example cyberdojo/katas/82/B583C347
 Each started avatar has a sub-directory underneath this, for example cyberdojo/katas/82/B583C347/wolf